Moore Dry Dock Company (Moore Shipbuilding)

 Asbestos Exposure at Moore Dry Dock

-The shipyard’s excessive asbestos use, as mentioned earlier, exposed many workers at Moore Dry Dock to asbestos.
+The shipyard’s asbestos use exposed many workers at Moore Dry Dock to asbestos.
+Anyone who worked there was at risk of exposure because asbestos materials shed fibers into the air.

-Although the military understood the dangers of asbestos, it didn’t inform shipyard workers all across the nation.
-Numerous workers in various job functions at Moore Dry Dock were exposed to asbestos, including:
+Although the military understood the dangers of asbestos, it didn’t inform shipyard workers nationwide.
+Numerous workers in various job functions at Moore Dry Dock were at high risk of exposure to asbestos, including:

 - Pipefitters